abrudz/aplcart/README.md

 - I-beams
 - Errors
 - User commands
-- A selection of simple derived functions
+- A selection of simple dfns, dops, and derived functions
 - All of dfns.dws
-- Curated idioms from the APL2 idiom list
+- Idioms from the APL2 idiom list
-- Curated performance idioms from Dyalog's idiom list
+- Performance idioms from Dyalog's idiom list
-- Curated entries from Dyalog's #onelinerwednesday series
+- Entries from Dyalog's #onelinerwednesday series

 ### Coming soon